 *Individual results may vary.

-When ultrasound mapping of leg veins reveals serious leg vein problems, on the other hand, and your veins cause significant discomfort, or disfigure your feet and legs, the best treatment is to eliminate or remove these problematic veins.
-This can be achieved surgically or one of the newer non-surgical minimally invasive vein treatment options like the ones offered at our vein center.
+When ultrasound mapping of leg veins reveals serious leg vein problems, the best treatment is to eliminate or remove these problematic veins.
+This can be achieved surgically, or with one of the newer non-surgical procedures.

 *Individual results may vary.

-The following are the non-surgical, minimally invasive vein treatment techniques that Dr. Dishakjian uses to eliminate leg spider veins and ablate varicose veins.
-The choice is based on the size, location, and the regional anatomy of the site to be treated:
+The following are the non-surgical, minimally invasive techniques that Dr. Dishakjian uses to treat your leg spider veins and ablate your unsightly varicose veins.
+The choice is based on the size, location, and regional anatomy of the site to be treated:

-- Sclerotherapy, injection therapy for the removal of leg reticular and spider veins.
+- Sclerotherapy injection therapy for leg spider vein treatment.

-- Laser and intense-pulsed-light vein therapy for eliminating very fine leg thread veins.
+- Laser and intense-pulsed-light vein therapy for clearing the very fine leg thread veins.

-- Foam sclerotherapy for the elimination of superficial leg varicose veins.
+- Foam sclerotherapy for the treatment of superficial small leg varicose veins.

 - Microphlebectomy for the removal of the very superficial varicose veins of the leg and foot.

-For more information about these techniques please go to our Spider and Varicose Vein Treatment Los Angeles page, or click on the individual treatments listed above.
+For more information about these techniques please go to our Vein Treatment Los Angeles page.

 *Individual results may vary.

-Women who plan to have children should treat their varicose veins before pregnancy, since complications such as clotting and bleeding can develop during pregnancy and varicose veins get worse.
-Many leg veins that appear during pregnancy may disappear or improve significantly after delivery, but those already present will usually not fully recover to their state before pregnancy and the condition will generally worsen with subsequent pregnancies.
+Many leg veins that appear during pregnancy may disappear or improve significantly after delivery.
+However, those already present will usually not fully recover to their state before pregnancy.
+In fact, the condition will generally worsen with subsequent pregnancies.